 - Natural disasters like earthquakes, mudslides and tornadoes

 - Faulty construction (for example, improperly compacted soil underneath your foundation)

 - Tree root growth

 So does homeowners insurance cover foundation issues, such as damage for each of the above causes?
 Let’s take a look.

 When your insurance policy will cover foundation damage

 The Coverage A section of your home insurance policy protects the actual structure of your home, including your foundation.
-But like all other parts of your policy, you only get protection against the covered perils specifically named in your policy.
+If your policy is based on the ISO Broad Form (HO-2), you only get protection against the covered perils specifically named in your policy.
 So if your foundation issue was caused by something listed in your policy, your insurer will likely help foot the bill for repairs.
 If not, you’re going to be on your own.

 Most home insurance policies will help with foundation repairs after covered perils like:

 - A vehicle or aircraft driving into your home

 - Water damage that results from an overflow in your A/C, heating or plumbing system